This is a summary of the core beliefs of our church, i.e. doctrinal basis.

 On the basis of an objective, completed atonement God offers salvation freely to all people everywhere.
 They must put their trust in Christ alone.

 Jesus Christ will come again in splendour for all to see.
 He will bring final and full salvation for his people, and fearful punishment for people who do not believe in Him.
 (2 Thessalonians 1:7-9)

-A Christian is saved by grace through faith regardless of anything they has done.
+A Christian is saved by grace through faith regardless of anything they have done.
 Their sins are forgiven freely by God, the Holy Spirit dwells within them, this person is an adopted child of God and can call God his Father.
 He or she can never be snatched away from God, but will in the end be brought to glory.
-The Christian’s life on earth continues to involve a struggle against sin, the flesh, the world, Satan.
+The Christian’s life on earth continues to involve a struggle against sin, the flesh, the world, and Satan.
 (Romans 6, 7, 8-13 etc)